WFH: How to engage remote employees during Covid-19

 They also take less time to recoup after a tough period or a crisis.

 Help the team come together and revise the Green & Red feedback list.
-What should we start, stop and continue doing as a team and as a company?
+For instance, what should we start, stop and continue doing as a team and as a company?

 Use the feedback from the daily huddles and weekly meetings as a basis.